I think you will spend 204 seconds reading this post

 Last but not least, a word about the Majestic Imperator – Austria’s Luxury Train.
 There are a number of special services that run from the Franz-Josefs-Bahnhof up to the Wachau – and make a great present or treat for someone you know for a birthday or special occasion.

 Want to find out more?
-Our travel & transportation forum has a wealth of information about train travel.
+Our forums have a wealth of information about train travel.